First Interstate Tower fire: Aftermath

-According to the FEMA fire incident report, unusually good application of fireproofing on support members was a significant mitigating factor.
+According to the US Fire Administration report, unusually good application of fireproofing on support members was a significant mitigating factor.
 The fireproofing used to protect the steel was Monokote supplied by GCP Applied Technologies (formerly W. R. Grace).
 Repair work took four months.
 Because of the fire, Los Angeles building codes were changed, requiring all high-rises to be equipped with fire sprinklers.
 This modified a 1974 ordinance that only required new buildings to contain fire sprinkler systems.

 Cultural references

 The fire was dramatized in the 1991 telefilm, Fire: Trapped on the 37th Floor, starring Lee Majors, Lisa Hartman Black and Peter Scolari.